KhronosGroup/glTF/extensions/README.md

 * [CESIUM_RTC](Vendor/CESIUM_RTC/README.md)

-## About glTF Extensions
+# About glTF Extensions

 glTF extensions extend the base glTF model format.
-Extensions can introduce new properties (including properties that reference external data), new parameter semantics, and new container formats.
+Extensions can introduce new properties (including properties that reference external data, and the extension can define the format of those data), new parameter semantics, reserved ids, and new container formats.
 Extensions are written against a specific version of glTF and may be promoted to core glTF in a later glTF version.

-### Extension Mechanics
+## Extension Mechanics

 All glTF object properties (see [glTFProperty.schema.json](https://github.com/KhronosGroup/glTF/blob/master/specification/schema/glTFProperty.schema.json)) have an optional `extensions` object property that can contain new extension-specific properties.
-This allows extensions to extend any part of glTF, including geometry, materials, animations, etc.  Extensions can also introduce new parameter semantics and reserved ids.
+This allows extensions to extend any part of glTF, including geometry, materials, animations, etc.  Extensions can also introduce new parameter semantics, reserved ids, and new formats containing glTF.

 Extensions can't remove existing glTF properties or redefine existing glTF properties to mean something else.